shadabk96/linkbot/README.md

 * Support for subscribing to periodic updates of links (daily/weekly/monthly)
 * Support for unsubcribing to periodic link updates
 * On bot start, support for auto updates of link aggregation for an already subscribed user
-* Support for display Link aggregation results with formatting and markdown
+* Support for displaying link aggregation results with formatting and markdown

 ## Setup

 * Clone this repository.
+* Run `pip install -r requirements.txt` to install all required dependencies.
-* Create a .env file in cloned directory with following lines
+* Edit .env file in cloned directory (optional)
 ```
 DATABASE_FILENAME=sqlite.db
 ```